 When the follicles in the ovaries are ready (18-20mm) HCG injection is given for oocyte maturation.
 Timing this injection is vital.
 If it is given too early, the eggs will not have mature enough.
 If given too late, the eggs may be “too old” and won’t fertilize properly.
 The frequent ultrasounds are meant to time this trigger shot just right.
-At our IVF center in Mumbai/ test tube baby center we usually give the HCG injection is when three or more follicles have grown to 17 to 19mm in size.
+At our test tube baby centre we usually give the HCG injection is when three or more follicles have grown to 17 to 19mm in size.

-This is a minor surgical procedure that is performed on day care basis.
+This is a minor surgical procedure that is performed on a daycare basis.

 The egg retrieval takes place between 34 to 36 hours after you receive the HCG shot.
 It’s normal to be nervous about the procedure, but most women go through it without much trouble or pain.

-The oocyte retrieval is done under general anesthesia with ultrasound guidance.
-Before the retrieval, an anesthesiologist will give you some medication intravenously to help you feel relaxed and pain free.
-You are given general anesthesia so that you will sleep completely for the entire procedure and will come to know nothing about the procedure.
+The oocyte retrieval is done under general anaesthesia with ultrasound guidance.
+Before the retrieval, an anesthesiologist will give you some medication intravenously to help you feel relaxed and pain-free.
+You are given general anaesthesia so that you will sleep completely for the entire procedure and will come to know nothing about the procedure.
 There is no intubation required.
 The whole procedure of oocyte retrieval usually takes about 15 to 20 minutes.
-The entire procedure is absolutely pain free.
+The entire procedure is absolutely pain-free.